-Students who may benefit from tutorial services should complete a Tutor Request Form and schedule an appointment with Laurey Burris by calling 802-656-8648, or by emailing Kiersten Hallquist, the Office of Medical Student Education Administrative Assistant.
+Students who may benefit from tutorial services should complete a Tutor Request Form and schedule an appointment with Laurey Burris by contacting Kiersten Hallquist (802-656-8648), the Office of Medical Student Education Administrative Assistant.
 Laurie will work with you confidentially to accommodate your specific needs and learning styles.
 Assigning two students to work together with a single tutor often enhances the learning process; however, students who receive tutoring benefits must also show committment to the learning process.
 Please review our contract for students receiving tutoring services (developed from the Student Handbook).

 Tutors learn twice; the experience of helping one of your peers to understand the rigor and dynamics of the curriculum can also help you strengthen your own skills in these content areas.
 Moreover, tutors are paid for the hours they work with students.

 All peer tutors are students who have excellent academic standing and excel in the areas in which they tutor.
 If you are interested in becoming a peer tutor, please complete our one-page Tutor Application Form and turn it into the Office of Medical Student Education.
 Laurey Burris will review the applications and decide if you are a good fit for our program.